Raw Food Diet Plan For Weight Loss

 A. A good mix of raw and cooked food is best for your health.
 The early men must have seen the apparent disparities and evolved slowly from eating only raw foods, so why return to what has failed?

 The raw food diet plan is good for weight loss only if you add vitamin supplements and some cooked food.
-Instead of your daily meal containing at least 80% raw food, you could share it 50:50 for raw and cooked foods.
+Instead of having at least 80% of your daily meal consist of raw food, you could divide it 50:50 between raw and cooked foods.

 Printable Raw Food Diet Plan (PDF)